How Does Galvanising Work?

 Galvanised steel has very little negative impact on the environment and requires little or no maintenance, so no additional energy or resources are used to keep it in service.

-The initial detrimental impact of production is therefore mitigated by long life and recyclability.
+Therefore, the initial detrimental impact of production is mitigated by long life and recyclability.

 MF Exclusive Solid Zinc Galvanising

-MF have developed an extra element to their galvanising process.
+MF Catenificio has developed an extra element to their galvanising process.

-Solid Zinc is an MF exclusive process which successfully adds extra galvanising thickness and extends the galvanic protection against corrosion by as long as 25%
+Solid Zinc is an MF-exclusive process which successfully adds extra galvanising thickness, and they claim that it extends the galvanic protection against corrosion by as long as 25%

 Solid Zinc Facts and Benefits: